devapro/NumberWatcher/README.md

  - set max positive value
  - set min negative value
  - enable or disable negative values fo input
+ - add text mask (for example ##/##/##)

+ ## Additional I created some useful extension functions

+ you can find it in EditTextExtensions.kt

+ - addTextListener - for easier adding text change listener (don't use with FormatterNumberWatcher)
+ - setActionDoneListener - for listen "done" event
+ - setNumberWatcher - for easier adding FormatterNumberWatcher

- ## How to use:
+ ## How to use FormatterNumberWatcher:

- You can see MainActivity.kt for example of usage
+ You can see more examples in MainActivity.kt or FormatterNumberWatcherTest.kt

  ### For input only integer values
  ```kotlin